 Please email firstname.lastname@example.org to receive a secure Zoom link

 General information on admissions procedures can be found on The Graduate School's web site.
-Questions regarding the status of the application should also be directed to the Graduate School.
-Specific questions about the audiology program should be directed to Ayasakanta Rout, Director of Audiology firstname.lastname@example.org.
+Specific questions about the audiology program are updated on this web page and at the graduate school’s Au.D. program information website.
 Many potential applicants ask about visiting JMU and the audiology program.
-As much as the program enjoys showcasing the campus, the facilities, and the faculty and students, and this is certainly permissible at any time, it is recommended that the on-campus visit be conducted at the time of the interview (see below).
-This is the optimal time as applicants can meet with the audiology faculty, and the faculty have dedicated a block of time to spend with each applicant.
+As much as the program enjoys showcasing the campus, the facilities, and the faculty and students, it is recommended that the on-campus visit be conducted at the time of the interview (see below).
+This is the optimal time as applicants can meet with the faculty, current students, and tour the brand new clinic and research labs.

 - Applicants are required to complete an application through The Graduate School.

 You will be asked to submit the following electronically:

 - Application fee

 The Au.D. program at JMU participates in the Communication Sciences and Disorders Central Application Service known as CSDCAS.
 In order to be considered for admission, you must also complete an application through CSDCAS.
 The following documents are to be submitted to CSDCAS by January 15th: